ScriptAlchemist/jot_zettelkasten/zet/business/start_a_business.md

 > It's important to do your research and vet each supplier you work with.
 Always request product samples to verify quality and make sure you're comfortable with the supplier's shipping times and customer support.
 By partnering with reliable suppliers offering branded and high-quality products, you can create a more competitive and attractive online store.

+#### Animal Dropshippers

+> Dropshipping pet products can be a lucrative niche as the pet industry continues to grow.
+There are several suppliers and platforms that specialize in pet products for dropshipping.
+Here are some options you can consider:

+* [Pet Stores USA](https://www.petstoresusa.com/): Pet Stores USA is a wholesale supplier of pet products, including toys, beds, grooming supplies, and accessories.
+They offer a dropshipping program, which allows you to sell their products without holding inventory.
+Their product selection covers various pet types, including dogs, cats, birds, and small animals.

+* [Pet Supplies Delivered](https://www.petsuppliesdelivered.com/): Pet Supplies Delivered specializes in pet medications, supplies, and accessories for dogs, cats, birds, fish, and small animals.
+They offer a dropshipping program that allows you to sell their products without holding inventory.

+* [Essential Pet Products](https://www.essentialpetproducts.com/): Essential Pet Products is a wholesale distributor of pet products, including pet food, toys, accessories, and supplements.
+They offer a dropshipping program, which allows you to sell their products without holding inventory.

+* [King Wholesale Pet Supplies](https://kingwholesale.com/): King Wholesale Pet Supplies is a distributor of pet products, including toys, grooming supplies, accessories, and pet health products.
+They offer a dropshipping program, which allows you to sell their products without holding inventory.

+* [Mirage Pet Products](https://www.miragepetproducts.com/): Mirage Pet Products is a manufacturer and wholesaler of pet products, including pet apparel, collars, leashes, toys, and accessories.
+They offer a dropshipping program, which allows you to sell their products without holding inventory.

 #### How can I make partnership with Name Brands?

 > To sell just-released items, particularly for well-known brands, it is often necessary to establish partnerships directly with the companies or their authorized distributors.
 This ensures that you have access to the latest products as soon as they become available.
 Here are some steps to help you get started: